genomicsITER/benchmark-germline-variants-prioritizers/README.md

 ### Results
 GEBRA™ was accessed (date range: March 10-11, 2026) and used to process the available 61 WES data files and added to the benchmark.
 Sample processing did not rely on local hardware, as all analyses were executed on a remote server.
 The system fully supports parallel processing, analyzing all samples in under 15 minutes.
 Table 1 presents the performance of GEBRA™ using the same WES data, following the same procedure as with the earlier tools.
 GEBRA™ emerged as the new best-performing tool in the rankings (Figure 3).
 It not only outperformed previously assessed tools, but also features a user-friendly interface.
 Its design is extremely focused on result exploration for individual patients.

-> WIP: Upload and change figure 2 to figure 3 !!!!!!!
 <p align="center">
   <a href="#Figure3" title="Up">
     <img src="https://github.com/genomicsITER/benchmark-germline-variants-prioritizers/blob/main/figures/figure3.tif" width="auto" />